drafgracula/drafgracula/README.md

-Hi, I'm Sergey, a seasoned web developer with over 7 years of experience.
-Passionate about coding, I thrive in remote settings, crafting elegant and efficient solutions.
+# Hi, I'm Sergey 👋

 ---

 ## 🌐 About Me
+A seasoned web developer with over 7 years of experience.
+Passionate about coding, crafting elegant and efficient solutions.
 As a web development enthusiast, my journey has been marked by a continuous pursuit of learning and growth.
 Remote work is not just a job format for me; it's a lifestyle that I've embraced wholeheartedly.

 ## 🛠 Technology Stack
 - **Languages & Frameworks:** PHP 7/8, Symfony 5/6, Drupal 8/9, JavaScript (ES6), TypeScript